by Donna M. Velasquez, PhD, RN, FNP-BC, FAANP

 - WIN’s Silent Auction – a little shopping – and socializing

-- WIN’s Friday Night Reception – light hors d’oeuvre and more networking
+- WIN’s Welcome Reception – light hors d’oeuvres and more networking

 - You get all of this at a discounted registration fee for student members!